 Many of our clients are family men and women.
 Many of them are, shall we say, no longer in the first flush of youth.
 Many have built up businesses and savings.
 If they have read the other articles on this website, they will be concerned that, in due course, they will be asked to contribute substantially to paying down the debt incurred by the Government in supporting people during the worst of the pandemic.

 What may be new for these families is how close they have come, this year, to needing Government help.
 Children who secured good academic qualifications and employment have seen their jobs vanish and have been on furlough, with no certainty of returning to full-time work.
 Suddenly the way that public money is spent means more to the elderly population than it did before.

 The pandemic has hit those who rely on savings and investment income.
 Tenants have been unable to afford rents and have secured reductions.
-Companies have postponed or cancelled dividends.
+Companies that postponed or cancelled dividends are only gradually returning to providing an income for shareholders.
 Whilst those on final salary pensions, such as retired public sector workers, will have kept their income, most other pensioners will have had to manage on less or draw on capital to make good the shortfall.

 ‘Scarring’ and other possible effects of the pandemic

 ‘Scarring’ is the term used to describe the situation in the economy that may arise where the money that people have not been able to spend, because shops and cafes were shut, never in fact gets spent.
 People lose confidence and hoard cash.
 That behaviour may delay the recovery.

 In a different way, those who rely on rents and dividends, and who have had to dip into capital, may well underspend to make good the shortfall.
 Last year, people feared the return of the virus.
 It turns out that they were right to do so.
 That fear will slow down any economic recovery.
 That in turn depresses tax revenues.